-Visibility Select whether you would like the network name (SSID) of your Status: wireless network to be Visible or Invisible.
-If Invisible, the SSID of the DAP-1665 will not be shown by Site Survey utilities.
-Therefore, the SSID will have to be manually entered so wireless clients can connect.
+Visibility Select whether you would like the network name (SSID) of your Status: wireless network to be Visible or Invisible to wireless clients.
+If Invisible, the SSID of the DAP-1650 will not be shown by Site Survey utilities.
+Therefore the SSID of your wireless network will have to be manually entered so wireless clients can connect to it.

-Security For information on how to set up wireless security, please refer Mode: to "Configuring Wireless Security" on page 46.
+Security For information on how to set up wireless security, please refer

+Mode: to "Configuring Wireless Security" on page 40.